 One of the frequently asked questions is to do with shaving, and many people do not know whether they should do it before or after the tanning session.
 It gets even more tricky when you want to remove any annoying hairs through other methods such as laser treatments and waxing.
 The major concern is whether you can remove your hairs before or after the procedure, and we will answer that in this article.

-Can you shave before or after the procedure?
+Can you Shave Before or after the Spray Tan?